Evan6412/Piggy-Beat-Jump/README.md

 -----------------
 > This text file was created via [TextEditor Integration](https://github.com/fenix-hub/godot-engine.text-editor) inside Godot Engine's Editor.
 # Information shown for the source code
-Files that says .gd in them is the source code for them.
-I'm probrably gonna clean it up so that it would be more organized
+-Files that says .gd in them is the source code for them.
+I'm probrably gonna clean it up so that it would be more organized -Files with .tscn are either actual stages or levels or assets that are imported within the stages themselves